contao/docs-archive/api/hooks/sqlCompileCommands.md

 ### See also

 - [sqlGetFromDB](sqlGetFromDB.md) … triggered when parsing the current database definition.
+- [sqlGetFromDca](sqlGetFromDca.md) … triggered when database definitions in DCA files are evaluated.
 - [sqlGetFromFile](sqlGetFromFile.md) – triggered when parsing database.sql files.